Skip to main content

 One of the main reasons people struggle with productivity is cognitive overload—too many tasks competing for attention at once.
 Studies show that every time you switch tasks, your brain incurs a "switching cost," temporarily reducing cognitive efficiency.

-Proof: A study from the American Psychological Association found that context switching can cost up to 40% of productive time, making batching a powerful tool for maintaining mental clarity.
+Scientific Insight: A study from the American Psychological Association found that context switching can cost up to 40% of productive time.
+By eliminating these switching penalties, batching enhances mental clarity and preserves decision-making capacity.

 2. Deep Work & Flow State